OlfatSeid/Gradio/README.md

-# Sepia Image Converter with Gradio    kkkkkkkkkkkkkkkkkkkkk
+# Sepia Image Converter with Gradio
 This project provides a simple Gradio interface to apply a sepia tone filter to uploaded images.
 It demonstrates how to use Python and Gradio for image processing with a focus on creating vintage-style images.

 ## Features